 I actually hate trekking poles, but they were 100% necessary for me on this trek.
 There were so many steep inclines and descents, that there was no way I would have made it without them.
-You can rent these in Kathmandu or purchase a pair there.

 My favorite stores in Thamel, KTM are: